Lucille Teasdale-Corti: Uganda

-In 1989 The Lord’s Resistance Army (LRA) emerged as a new faction in Northern Uganda’s insurgency.
+In 1989, the Lord’s Resistance Army (LRA) emerged as a new faction in Northern Uganda’s insurgency.
 In that year, the rebels entered the hospital one night looking for "Dr. Corti and Min Atim," Piero and Lucille, who had just left on holiday.
-Dr. Matthew, who had moved to the Corti’s house to stop a possible rebel incursion before it reached the other doctors’ residences, offered himself as the person in charge of the hospital, and was taken away with other staff.
+Dr. Matthew, who had moved to the Cortis’ house to stop a possible rebel incursion before it reached the other doctors’ residences, offered himself as the person in charge of the hospital, and was taken away with other staff.
 Piero and Lucille returned immediately and decided to close down the hospital.
 However, the local elders reacted to this news, stating that the hospital was the only thing left to them: they would not accept its closure and would try to convince the rebels not to enter again.
 The hospital would not experience a rebel incursion during the following fifteen years of escalating LRA civil conflict, which would often surround the hospital.
 The hospital built a wall around the hospital to protect those within from flying bullets.

-Lucille Teasdale was diagnosed with AIDS in 1985, when the first tests became available in Italy.
+Teasdale-Corti was diagnosed with AIDS in 1985, when the first tests became available in Italy.
 Before the results were available, she was referred to Prof Anthony Pinching in London, who was among the first to study the disease in the UK.
 He told her that her previous opportunistic diseases were indicative of her condition.
 He also told her that morale was important and she could continue her clinical work.
-Regarding surgery, which worried Lucille, she was told that there was not much alternative for patient survival in a context where she was still the only experienced surgeon available.
+Regarding surgery, which worried Teasdale-Corti, she was told that there was not much alternative for patient survival in a context where she was still the only experienced surgeon available.

-Despite her failing health she continued to work, especially in Lacor’s adult outpatient and AIDS/TB department, gradually relinquishing operations to the Ugandan doctors she had trained.
+Despite her failing health, she continued to work, especially in Lacor’s adult outpatient and AIDS/TB department, and gradually relinquished operations to the Ugandan doctors she had trained.
 She suffered from a series of complications, from the ever-present oral candidiasis that made eating difficult, to severe conditions like Addison’s Disease and Pneumocystis Carinii pleumonia, which caused Piero to rush her to London then to Milano to overcome the crises.
 A few months before her death, with her weight down to 40 kg, she was still carrying out 4 to 6 hours of outpatient clinics a day.
 She was sometimes too weak to get up in the morning so Piero or others placed an IV line to rehydrate her.
 As soon as she felt better, she removed the needle herself and went to work.

-In a last attempt to improve a worsening condition, Piero rushed Lucille to Italy.
+In a last attempt to improve a worsening condition, Piero rushed Teasdale-Corti to Italy.
 She died in their home in Besana in Brianza on 1 August 1996.